Extension groups between atoms in abelian categories: Preliminaries

-\begin{Remark} We do not specify the representative $H$ in \cref{30598443}, so the injective envelope $E(\alpha)$ is defined up to non-canonical isomorphism.
+\begin{Remark} We do not specify the representative $H$ in \cref{30598443} because the isomorphism class of $E(\alpha)$ does not depend on the choice of $H$.
 Indeed, for two monoform objects $H$ and $H'$ with $\alpha=\overline{H}=\overline{H'}$, their injective envelopes $E(H)$ and $E(H')$ are isomorphic to each other (\cite[Lemma~5.8]{MR2964615}), but there is no canonical isomorphism.
 We have a monomorphism $H\into E(H)\cong E(\alpha)$, but we do not have a canonical embedding $H\into E(\alpha)$. \end{Remark}

 \begin{Remark} If $\cG$ is a locally noetherian Grothendieck category, then the correspondence $\alpha\mapsto E(\alpha)$ gives a bijection between $\ASpec\cG$ and the set $\Zg\cG$ of isomorphism classes of indecomposable injective objects in $\cG$ (\cite[Theorem~5.9]{MR2964615}).
 The set $\Zg\cG$ together with a certain topology is called the \emph{Ziegler spectrum} of $\cG$ (see \cite[Theorem~3.4]{MR1434441} or \cite[Lemma~4.1]{MR1426488} for a locally coherent Grothendieck category, \cite[Definition~5.7]{MR2964615} for the special case of a locally noetherian Grothendieck category).
 The bijection is in fact a homeomorphism for a locally noetherian Grothendieck category (\cite[Theorem~5.9]{MR2964615}).